WordPress/gutenberg/packages/block-editor/README.md

 _Returns_

--   `null`: The component to be rendered.
+-   `WPComponent`: The component to be rendered.

 <a name="BlockSelectionClearer" href="#BlockSelectionClearer">#</a> **BlockSelectionClearer**